 Felix D., an Automation project administrator, DCS, I&E at Centennial Cayman Corp, writes, “The connectivity is fantastic, and many functions can run together in one server.
 If you need to scale, we can continue to add components or modules.
 It's a beautiful virtual solution that has many advantages over physical hardware, where you have to use devices and wiring to connect all your projects.”

-Hyper-V is ranked 3rd in Server Virtualization Software with 46 reviews while VMware vSphere is ranked 1st in Server Virtualization Software with 98 reviews.
-Hyper-V is rated 7.6, while VMware vSphere is rated 8.8.
+Hyper-V is ranked 3rd in Server Virtualization Software with 45 reviews while VMware vSphere is ranked 1st in Server Virtualization Software with 79 reviews.
+Hyper-V is rated 7.4, while VMware vSphere is rated 8.8.
 The top reviewer of Hyper-V writes "It's a low-cost solution that enabled us to shrink everything down into a single server ".
 On the other hand, the top reviewer of VMware vSphere writes "Strong performance, works well with large infrastructures but it is quite expensive".
-Hyper-V is most compared with Proxmox VE, VMware Workstation, Oracle VM VirtualBox, KVM and Citrix Hypervisor, whereas VMware vSphere is most compared with Proxmox VE, VMware Workstation, Nutanix AHV Virtualization, KVM and RHEV.
+Hyper-V is most compared with VMware Workstation, Proxmox VE, Oracle VM VirtualBox, KVM and Citrix Hypervisor, whereas VMware vSphere is most compared with Proxmox VE, VMware Workstation, KVM, Oracle VM and Nutanix AHV Virtualization.
 See our Hyper-V vs. VMware vSphere report.

 See our list of best Server Virtualization Software vendors.